macloo/just_enough_code/README.md

 I recommend saving fonts until later, when the students are working with real files and not JSFiddle.

+### Using `div`

+The HTML `div` tag is like duct tape — it has thousands of uses.
+When you wrap HTML in a pair of `div` tags, you can use CSS (and JavaScript) to do all kinds of things to that wrapped block.
+To target a specific `div` with CSS, we must give it a unique `id` in the HTML.
+[Here is an example.](https://jsfiddle.net/macloo/hxjn97u5/) Play with it!

 ### Reliable CSS resources:

 * [HTMLDog tutorials: CSS](http://htmldog.com/guides/css/beginner/)